Impact of EU membership on Ireland

 - Other benefits

-- Ireland's membership of the European Union greatly facilitated our move from an antiquated, agriculture dependent economy into a modern one largely driven by hi-tech industry and global exports.
+- Ireland's membership of the European Union greatly facilitated our move from an antiquated, agriculture dependent economy to a one now largely driven by hi-tech industry and global exports.

-- The country has been a net recipient of European funds since we joined the EU, and will remain so throughout the duration of the current EU financial plan, the 2014-2020 Multiannual Financial Framework (MFF).
-This basically means we get more money out of the EU than we put in.
+- The country was a net recipient of European funds up to the 2014-2020 Multiannual Financial Framework (MFF) EU budget.
+This basically meant we got more money out of the EU than we put in.
+Ireland is expected to become a net contributor to the MFF for 2021-2027.
+Contributions from Member States are based on their financial capacity.

 - Ireland has a small, open economy that’s heavily reliant on exports.
 Being part of the EU's Single Market makes it easier for Irish businesses to trade on both European and international markets.

 - Our open economy also makes us vulnerable to global events, such as the 2008 global financial crisis.
-However, Europe’s response to that crisis means that as a member of the EU and the Eurozone group we’re now better protected from future financial turmoil.
+However, Europe’s response to that crisis means that as a member of the EU and the euro area (Eurozone) group we’re now better protected from future financial turmoil.

 - Ireland’s recovery from the financial crisis was aided by a three year EU/IMF financial assistance programme that ran from 2010-13.
-The programme was successful and in 2014, just after it was completed, Ireland had the fastest growing economy in the EU.
+The programme was successful and Ireland now has one of the fastest growing economies in the EU.

 - EU membership has helped Ireland attract billions of euro in direct foreign investment, creating thousands of job opportunities for Irish people.